CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/operating_budget/appropriations/reserves-for-collective-bargaining.md

 - intro:
   - title: Reserves for collective bargaining
     short_desc: >
-      Collective bargaining is The process of negotiations between the City administration and bargaining units (unions) regarding the salary and fringe benefits of city employees.
+      Collective bargaining is the process of negotiations between the City administration and bargaining units (unions) regarding the salary and fringe benefits of city employees.
     description: >
       Most union contracts in City departments expire at the end of FY16 or shortly thereafter.
 Salary increases in these agreements will have a direct impact on dollars available in FY17 and in the coming years.
 The FY17 collective bargaining reserve includes limited funding for successor agreements for those unions.
     sidebar_menu: true